hoangton/smartcash/smarthive/understanding.rst

-Through the network of full nodes and the collateral requirement, SmartCash already has a decentralized network of smartnode operators that are heavily invested in the future of the currency, and that as a group can act as stewards of the core protocol development and promotion.
+Through the network of full nodes and the collateral requirement, SmartCash already has a decentralized network of smartnode operators that are heavily invested in the future of the currency, and that as hive structuring teams can act as stewards of the core protocol development, outreach, web, quality assurance, support.
 We propose a decentralized management system based on the voting mechanism.

 All SmartCash holders can vote on projects to be funded from the community hive budget.
 There is no cost or fee to vote.